atbcb/ICTTestingBaseline/docs/20AlternateVersions.md

 Test Method Rationale
 ---------------------
-The alternate version must meet all parts of the definition in order to be considered a "conforming alternate version".
+An alternate version must meet all parts of the definition in order to be considered a "conforming alternate version".

 Limitations, Assumptions, or Exceptions
 ---------------------------------------